Cedar Ridge, Tuolumne County, California

-Cedar Ridge is a census-designated place (CDP) in Tuolumne County, California.
+Cedar Ridge is a census-designated place (CDP) in Tuolumne County, California, United States.
 Cedar Ridge sits at an elevation of 3760 ft.
-The 2020 United States census reported Cedar Ridge's population was 1,235.
+The 2020 United States census reported Cedar Ridge's population as 1,235.

 Cedar Ridge was created a CDP for the 2010 census, previously it was part of the Phoenix Lake-Cedar Ridge CDP.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 7.8 square miles (20.2 km^{2}), 99.89% of it land and 0.11% of it water.
+According to the United States Census Bureau, the CDP covers an area of 7.8 square miles (20.2 km^{2}), of which 99.89% is land and 0.11% is water.

 Demographics

 Cedar Ridge first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Phoenix Lake-Cedar Ridge CDP and additional area.